Musso

 Related links

-Musso Overview
+Discover Musso

-Top Things to Do in Musso
+Things to Do in Musso

 - Lakeside Promenade and Small Harbour: Musso has a quiet lakeside area with a small harbour, benches, and a pebble beach suitable for swimming and launching small boats.
 The promenade offers uninterrupted views across the northern part of Lake Como and is especially scenic at sunset.
 The area is peaceful, with a local rather than touristy feel.